theblackboxio/bricksole/README.md

         bricksole.dispatch(arguments);
     }

-And to declare commands simply add a bean of a class like this:
+To declare commands, simply add a bean of a class.
+Something like this:

     public class Git {